realT-A-E/alx-low_level_programming/0x0F-function_pointers/README.md

 This file should contain your main function only.
 This file should contain the 5 following functions (not more):
 This file should contain the function that selects the correct function to perform the operation asked by the user.
 You’re not allowed to declare any other function.
+This file should contain all the function prototypes and data structures used by the program.
+You can use this structure: